andrew/ultimate-awesome/README.md

 - [awesome-indonesia-vision-research-conference](https://github.com/indonesia-vision-ai/awesome-indonesia-vision-research-conference) - A curated list of resources dedicated to research papers published by Indonesians at top international conferences.
 - [awesome_adversarial_transferability](https://github.com/JindongGu/awesome_adversarial_transferability) - A curated list of papers for the transferability of adversarial examples.
 - [awesome-made-by-angolans](https://github.com/joaroque/awesome-made-by-angolans) - 🇦🇴 A collection of amazing open source projects built by angolans developers.
+- [awesome-medphys](https://github.com/jrkerns/awesome-medphys) - A list of open-source software tailored for the Medical Physics domain.
 - [awesome-korean-products-hacking](https://github.com/kaist-hacking/awesome-korean-products-hacking) - A collection of links related to Korean products hacking.
 - [awesome-chinese-fonts](https://github.com/kevchentw/awesome-chinese-fonts) - A curated list of awesome chinese fonts.
 - [awesome-ApacheSpark-collections](https://github.com/Mageswaran1989/awesome-ApacheSpark-collections) - A curated list of awesome Apache Spark packages and resources.